amondalgit/student-deepracer-aws/Introduction.md

 * In **reinforcement learning**, the algorithm figures out which actions to take in a situation to maximize a reward (in the form of a number) on the way to reaching a specific goal.

 * In **unsupervised learning**, there are no labels for the training data.
 A machine learning algorithm tries to learn the underlying patterns or distributions that govern the data.

+## Components of machine learning
+* A machine learning model
+* A model training algorithm
+* A model inference algorithm

+## Elaborating, componrnts of ML
+* A **model** is an extremely generic program, made specific by the data used to train it.
+* **Model training algorithms** work through an interactive process where the current model iteration is analyzed to determine what changes can be made to get closer to the goal.
+Those changes are made and the iteration continues until the model is evaluated to meet the goals.
+* **Model inference** is when the trained model is used to generate predictions.